roo7break/PowerShell-Scripts/FireBuster/README.md

 Unlike FireBuster, the listening wasn’t easy as PowerShell isnt that flexible with multi threading (or to put it in another way, I found very hard Open-mouthed smile).
 So, I would say FireListener is not stable, but works.

 I would also urge you not to run more than 10 ports at the same time.
 For some reason I am not aware of, the memory consumption shoots up with each background process (each port is a separate process).

-**WARNING:** FireListener.ps1 has some problems (see below).
-I wrote FireListener as a proof-of-concept.
-It did introduce me to multi-threading in PowerShell.

 **Usage**